1981 Indianapolis 500: Start

 The field accelerated as it came through turn 4, anticipating the green flag.
 To the shock of many drivers in the back of the field, the green flag wasn't waved until Bobby Unser crossed the start-finish line, and many of the back-row markers did not see the green flag until the front-runners accelerated away through turn 1.

 Bobby Unser took the lead into turn 1, and pulled away from the field, with Johnny Rutherford moving up from row 2 into second place.
-Mike Mosley, who started 2nd, blew a radiator on lap 16 and finished in last place.
+Mike Mosley, who started 2nd, blew a radiator on lap 16 and finished in last place (33rd).
 Tom Sneva, with the fastest car in the field, charged from the 20th starting position to third place by lap 20.
 Unser pitted on lap 22 and Rutherford took the lead, only to go out three laps later with a broken fuel pump.
 Sneva led for a lap, then pitted under the yellow flag for Rutherford's tow-in.
 Unser made a second pit stop on lap 32 when Don Whittington's accident brought out another yellow, which was extended when Gary Bettenhausen's car stopped on the backstretch.
 Sneva inherited the lead ahead of Gordon Smiley and Rick Mears, with Bobby Unser fourth.

 On lap 39, the field anticipated the green flag and started accelerating between turns 3 and 4.
 Just then, USAC changed their minds and ordered the pace car to stay on the track.
 By then, Tom Sneva had accelerated through turn 4 and passed the pace car.
 Realizing his mistake, Sneva slowed down and blended back behind the pace car, although two more cars passed it before also slowing down.
 Deciding that it was the result of their own mistake, USAC decided not to impose any penalties for the potential infraction.
 Sneva held the lead until the second round of pit stops began on lap 56.
 Sneva pitted first, but the car stalled as he tried to pull away.
 As Sneva's crew tried to re-fire the engine, new leader Rick Mears pulled into his pit directly behind Sneva.

 Mears pit fire

+Gordon Smiley led lap 57, his first and only lap led in his career at Indianapolis.